 (i) a specified number of current child support payments in the future; or

-2. Oklahoma Department of Human Services, Child Support Services (CSS) staff attempts to calculate interest from the accrual date in the original child support obligation, unless interest was calculated and included in a judgment provision in a subsequent order.
+2. Oklahoma Human Services, Child Support Services (CSS) staff attempts to calculate interest from the accrual date in the original child support obligation, unless interest is calculated and included in a judgment provision in a subsequent order.
 CSS staff uses Form 03EN002E, Affidavit of Child Support Payments Received, to obtain child support payment information from a custodial person (CP).

-(1) When CSS staff does not have information on how a judgment was determined or on the amount of past-due child support accrued prior to when CSS opened the child support case, CSS staff mails the Interest Disclosure Notice document, available on the CSS InfoNet Library page, to the CP to gather information and determine the calculation period.
+(1) When CSS staff does not have information on how a judgment was determined, or on the amount of past-due child support accrued prior to when CSS opened the child support case, CSS staff mails the Interest Disclosure Notice document to the CP to gather information and determine the calculation period.

 (b) Example 2: NCP is ordered to pay $150 per month in current child support effective February 1.
 NCP pays $75 in February and $75 in March.
 At the end of March, NCP's child support arrears are not in excess of one month's current support.
 Therefore, no interest accrues as of April 1.
 If the NCP does not pay the full child support amount in April, interest will accrue beginning May 1.

-5. CSS challenges the six percent interest rate when the servicemember is earning as much income in the military service as in non-military service.
+6. CSS challenges the six percent interest rate if the is earning as much income in the military service as in non-military service.

-6. When using the one-state process to enforce an order established in another state, it is the responsibility of CSS staff to calculate interest using the interest rate of the state that established the order, also known as the issuing state.
+7. When using the one-state process to enforce an order established in another state, it is a CSS staff responsibility to calculate interest using the interest rate of the state that established the order, also known as the issuing state.

-7. (a) When there is no initiating state, CSS staff calculates the interest due on all existing child support orders in an action to enforce those arrears, even when the order was entered in another state.
+8. (a) When there is no initiating state, CSS staff calculates the interest due on all existing child support orders in an action to enforce those arrears, even when the order is entered in another state.

 (b) To determine the current applicable interest rate for orders from other states, CSS staff looks in the Support Details section of the Intergovernmental Reference Guide (IRG) on the Office of Child Support Enforcement (OCSE) website.